horhebush/GUI-Banking-System/SignUp/README.txt

+Multiple java files are here

+GUI.java
+> This is where I tested the functionality for the other two java files

+SignUpGUI.java
-making a folder for signup window
+> main signup window

+musicPlayer.java
+> player for bgm